Yang Zi (actress): Influence

 Due to the popularity of Home with Kids, Yang was dubbed as the "Nation's Daughter".
 In September 2016, she was picked as one of the Four Dan Actresses of the post-90s generation by a survey conducted Southern Metropolis Daily among 173 million netizens and 110 professional media and industry insiders.
 She ranked 73rd on Forbes China Celebrity 100 list in 2017.
 Forbes China also listed her under their 30 Under 30 Asia 2017 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their respective fields.

 In July 2019, after Go Go Squid! became a massive hit, iQiyi awarded Yang a "KPI锦鲤" pennant.
 Her digital cover of Esquire Fine China September issue sold more than 150K copies in 10 minutes.
 In December, she was awarded the "iQiyi Scream Goddess" award at the 8th iQiyi All-Star Carnival.
+She was named the promotional ambassador for Beijing Television Spring Festival Gala.
 She ranked 24th on Forbes China Celebrity 100 list in 2019 and 13th in 2020.
 In January 2020, The Beijing News selected her as the 2019 Entertainment Person of the Year.
 (Note: In 2019, this honour was given to 3 artist including Yang Zi.)
 She was awarded Weibo Queen at the Weibo Awards Ceremony.
 On May, she was named the Most Influential Actress of 2019 by Powerstar China.
 She appeared on the Forbes Asia's 100 Digital Star list, comprising 100 artists from across the Asia-Pacific region who have been able to stay active, raise awareness and inspire optimism despite the cancellation of physical events during the COVID-19 pandemic.
 Weibo Entertainment announced Yang as the "Most Commercially Valuable Star" of 2020.